-A web strategy is a continuity of a business and/or marketing plan.
-It will contain goals, elements, processes, primary channels, timings and directions.
-The content you create will help you design and shape your online presence.
-Web design strategies are also useful to outline the path you want to take to generate and display your offers.
+A web strategy is a continuity of your marketing plan.
+It will contain goals, processes, primary channels, timings and directions.
+Web design strategies are also useful to generate and display clean offers.
+Then the content you create will help you shape your online presence by guiding and/or outline the path you want the visitors to take.

 Challenges and opportunities should also be identified at stages.
 So you’ll know how, when and where to find and use your resources.

-When building a business online it’s essential to keep updating your content strategy document.
+When building a web strategy it’s essential to keep updating your content strategy document.
 Your main role is to answer the user’s emotional needs and wants.

-Too often I see people start a website without thinking about the end user’ needs.
+Too often, I see people start a website strategy without thinking about the end user’ emotional needs.

-To avoid this ask yourself how to keep delivering a great customer experience.
+To avoid this ask yourself how to keep delivering a great user/customer experience.
 As not all have the same demands or requirements.

 Sadly, we also see many giving it a wild guess in the hope that people will come and buy from them.
 This is disappointing to see.

 It is really important to understand the effort and commitment that is needed.

 As mentioned above you have to document your web Content Strategy following a checklist , as this allows you to see and lay down the moving parts of your site’ content.

 All stays in one place, but never static.
 It will then become much easier to understand and figure out how to get there to achieve (initial pre-crafted) your goals.